-Do disposable plastic cups leach toxic chemicals into alcoholic drinks?
+Do disposable plastic cups leach chemicals into alcohol?

 avoid